Calvineries/Gmod-Nexus-External-ESP/README.md

 The offsets are outdated:
 - You can use my "offset dumper" to get the new offsets: https://github.com/Calvineries/gmod-x64-offsets-dumper

+How to install dependencies for the uncompiled version:
+- Install the "dearpygui", "pywin32" and "requests" modules using pip.
+- Download and install pyMeow : https://github.com/qb-0/pyMeow

 In Singleplayer the ESP doesn't work:
 - Uncheck "Only Real Players"